 Are you inclusive?

 I'm certainly trying my best to be!
 I'm right here scribbling in Sharpie over the top of all this bi-erasure I receive, so I'm HERE for LGBTQIA+ couples.
-I'm also here to support and celebrate with neurospicy folk, disabled people and anyone from marginalised groups.
+I'm also here to support and celebrate with neurospicy folk, Disabled people and anyone from marginalised groups.
 If you don't yet see yourselves represented on my website, please know that it's not because I don't want you there - it's simply that, either, I haven't had the opportunity to take those photos, or the couples I have worked with have chosen to keep their pictures private.
 Everyone is celebrated here.

 Send Your Message